twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **CHARTABLE** (version 10.0 until 10.1.0.2272) – Shows a list of characters.
 * **CLOUDS** (unused) – Image of clouds with different colors.
 * **DESCRIPTION** and **ELDATA** (unused) – These are binary resources.
-* **DVCLAL** (unused) – Shows two paragraphs (the license is valid and is running C++ Builder Professional).
+* **DVCLAL** (unused) – Shows two paragraphs (the license key is valid and is running C++ Builder Professional).
 * **PACKAGEINFO** (unused) – Shows the Pascal log used to compile the program.
 * **PLATFORMTARGETS** (unused) – This binary resource only exists in version 11.5.
 * **TABOUTDIALOG** and **TABSTRACTABOUTDIALOG** (**TABOUTFORM** and **THLCREGISTERABOUTBOXDLG** in old versions) – Displays copyright, program/operating system version number, physical memory, registration info and MPL Licensed Open Source Software (version 6.0 & above) (**Help: About...**).
 * **TABSTRACTWELCOMEDIALOG** (**TWELCOMEFORM** in old versions) – Used by newcomers if `OnStartupShowWelcome` is enabled.
 * **TADDCHARACTERSFORM** (version 4.0 & above) – Used when adding characters to the font.
 In **Go to Unicode Block**, **Sorted** is checked by default.
 In version 4.0 it adds glyph data from another font and only adds one character.
-In recent versions it adds up to 65,535 characters using empty glyphs.
+In version 5.0 & above it adds up to 65,535 characters using empty glyphs.
-* **TADDCHARACTERTOGLYPHINDEXMAPPINGFORM** – Shown when pressing **Select** in `TCHARACTERTOGLYPHINDEXMAPPINGFORM` (old versions) or the Unicode button in the glyph properties (new versions) to assign Unicode values of characters for each glyph.
+* **TADDCHARACTERTOGLYPHINDEXMAPPINGFORM** – Shown when pressing **Select** in `TCHARACTERTOGLYPHINDEXMAPPINGFORM` (old versions) or the Unicode button in the glyph properties (new versions) to assign Unicode character values for each glyph.
 * **TADDCUSTOMNAMINGFORM** – Used by **Font Properties: Custom: Add...** to add custom naming fields for multiple languages.
-* **TADDFPCVLTSFORM** – Adds labels, tooltips or samples to character variants in the font.
+* **TADDFPCVLTSFORM** – Adds labels, tooltips or samples to character variants in the OpenType layout tables.
 * **TADDFPSIZENAMEFORM** – Adds subfamily names to the font.
-* **TADDFPSTYLISTICSETNAMEFORM** – Adds or writes stylistic set names or descriptions in the font.
+* **TADDFPSTYLISTICSETNAMEFORM** – Adds or writes stylistic set names or descriptions in the OpenType layout tables.
 * **TADDGASPFORM** – Adds gasp ranges to the font (**Add** in **Smoothing: Preferred rasterization techniques** in `TFONTSETTINGSFORM`).
 * **TADDLOCALLANGUAGEDATAFORM** (version 2.0 until 6.5) – Shows a dialog to add naming fields for multiple languages to the font.
 * **TADDPLATFORMFORM** (version 2.0 until 6.5) – Shows a dialog to add a platform to the font (**Add** in `TPLATFORMMANAGERFORM`).
 * **TADDUVSFORM** – Used by East Asian fonts to add Unicode variation sequences.
 * **TADVANCEDEDITFORM** – Edit a naming field in the font.
-* **TANCHORMANAGERFRAME** and **TANCHORMANAGERFRM** (version 7.0 & above) – Used to manage anchors in the font if positioning data exists.
+* **TANCHORMANAGERFRAME** and **TANCHORMANAGERFRM** (version 7.0 & above) – Manages anchors in the font if positioning data exists in the OpenType layout tables.
 * **TAUTOKERNEXFORM** (**TAUTOKERNINGFORM** in version 3.0.1 until 6.5) – Automatically add kerning pairs to the OpenType layout tables (version 7.0 & above) or legacy kerning tables (version 1.0 until 6.5).
 * **TAUTOMETRICSFORM** (version 3.0.1 & above) – Automatically generate metrics for glyphs.
 Only useful for proportional fonts, so in general you don't have to use it in monospaced or pixelated fonts. **Fun fact:** High-Logic uses the same optical metrics adjustment user interface in their font generator *Scanahand*.
 * **TAUTONAMEFORM** (version 3.1.2 until 6.5) – Automatically change the naming fields of a font.
 * **TBASICEDITFORM** (**TADVANCEDNAMINGFORM** in version 3.0 until 6.5) – Edit a naming field or include additional naming fields in the font (replaced with `TFONTPROPERTIESFORM` in version 7.0 & above).
-* **TCHANGETAGFORM** (version 7.0 & above) – Changes tags in the font.
+* **TCHANGETAGFORM** (version 7.0 & above) – Changes tags in the OpenType layout tables.
 * **TCHARACTERTOGLYPHINDEXMAPPINGFORM** (version 2.0 until 6.5) – Shows a dialog to map characters to glyph indexes.
 * **TCODEEDITORFORM** (version 7.0 & above) – Starts a utility to view or edit the OpenType feature code (**Code Editor** in `TOPENTYPEDESIGNERFORM`).
 * **TCODEPAGERANGEFORM** – Includes or excludes code pages to support in the font.
 If the font has no code page ranges set (e.g. Noto Sans), then Windows will show the script selection as **Other**.
-* **TCOLORFORM** (old versions) – This dialog is not the Windows color selector.
+* **TCOLORFORM** (old versions) – It's not the standard Windows color selection dialog.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Shows a dialog to view or modify the composite glyph properties.
 * **TCONFIRMREPLACEDIALOG** (version 10.0 until 10.1.0.2272) – Confirmation dialog used when replacing.
 * **TCONVERTBITMAPTOCONTOURSFORM** – Converts bitmap images to contours or import raster images in empty glyphs.
 * **TDELETEFEATURELOOKUPFORM** (version 7.0 & above) – Removes features or lookups in the font.
 * **TDELETEKERNGROUPFORM** (version 7.0 & above) – Removes kerning groups or classes in the font.
 * **TDISABLEDFORM** (version 5.0 & above) and **TABSTRACTDISABLEDIALOG** (version 12.0.0.2565) – Used in unregistered copies during (recent versions) or after a grace period of 30 days (old or recent versions).
 The dialog is shown either once or many times before exporting or testing fonts (recent versions).
 * **TDM** (version 4.0 & above) – Contains icons in the program with no regard to `Glyph.Data` in old versions.
-Version 5.5 (2006-05-30) up to 11.0.0.2365 (2017-05-10) uses icons from the Windows XP era.
+Version 5.5 (2006-05-30) up to 11.0.0.2365 (2017-05-10) uses Windows XP-style icons.
 * **TDMGLOBAL** – Contains codepages, vendors, hinting and bidirectional mirroring data in the program.
 * **TEDITANCHORFORM** (version 7.0 & above) – Edits anchors in the font.
 * **TEXPORTGLYPHDATAFORM** (version 4.0 until 6.5) – Exports glyph data either one by one or bulk to fgd files in the font (**Tools: Export Glyph Data...**).
 The feature is undocumented in the help file.
 Recent versions limits this feature to only one glyph.
 * **TEXPORTSETTINGSFORM** and **TEXPORTSETTINGSFRAME** – Configure settings to export fonts.
 * **TEXTERNALSFORM** – Edits the external tools menu (**Tools: Launch Externals: Configure Externals...**).
-* **TEXTRACTFROMTTCFORM** (version 4.0 & above) – Shows a wizard to extract OpenType font collections into separate font files (**Tools: Extract from OTC...**).
+* **TEXTRACTFROMTTCFORM** (version 4.0 & above) – Extracts OpenType font collections into separate font files (**Tools: Extract from OTC...**).
 * **TFEATURESETTINGSFORM** (version 12.0) – Used when generating or updating OpenType features in `TOPENTYPEDESIGNERFORM`.
-* **TFINDFORM** – Used when searching parts of a font.
+* **TFINDFORM** – Searches parts of a font.
 * **TFONTEMBEDDINGLICENSINGRIGHTSFORM** (version 2.0 until 6.5) – Shows a list of embedding or licensing rights to use in the font (replaced with **Legal: Embedding Licensing Rights** in `TFONTSETTINGSFORM` in version 7.0 & above).
 * **TFONTHEADERFLAGSFORM** – Shows a dialog to change header flags in the font.
-* **TFONTINSTALLWIZARDFORM** – Installs the font and use it in other applications. **Fun fact:** The first step uses a dummy filename and the second step (font already installed) includes the Windows 98 directory (win98) preceding the fonts folder/Arial font filename.
+* **TFONTINSTALLWIZARDFORM** – Installs the font for use in other applications. **Fun fact:** The first step uses a dummy filename and the second step (font already installed) includes the Windows 98 directory (win98) preceding the fonts folder/Arial font filename.
 * **TFONTLOGFORM** – Displays the log for any font (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Shows all the glyphs in any font.
-* **TFONTPROPERTIESFORM** – Contains properties and unsupported tables in the font.
+* **TFONTPROPERTIESFORM** – Contains properties and unsupported tables (version 7.0 & above) in the font.
 If East Asian language is used as non-Unicode language (e.g. Korean), in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII versions, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth versions, e.g. ¬ by ￢ and £ by ￡ or other symbols, e.g. « by ≪.
-* **TFONTSETTINGSFORM** – Contains tabs for basic or legal naming fields, basic metric settings, Unicode range and character encoding settings and more.
+* **TFONTSETTINGSFORM** – Contains tabs for basic or legal naming fields, basic metric settings, Unicode and code page range settings, smoothing settings and more.
 * **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables is a separate tab in `TFONTPROPERTIESFORM` in version 7.0 & above).
-* **TFONTTESTFORM** – Test desktop fonts (not web fonts; the files are located in the `WOFFTest` folder where the program is installed).
-The text in `mmFontTest` and `Memo1` is the program name, uppercase (the last six letters continue on a new line), lowercase and numbers.
+* **TFONTTESTFORM** – Test desktop fonts (not web fonts).
+The text in `mmFontTest` and `Memo1` (version 7.0 & above) in version 4.0 until 5.6 is the program name, uppercase, lowercase and numbers with all DOS/Windows Latin-1 and USA characters (version 6.0 & above removes the DOS/Windows Latin-1 and USA characters at the end).
 Version 1.1.1c until 5.0 has a drop down list to change the encoding (it was dropped with version 5.5 & above).
 * **TFORMADDANCHOR** (version 7.0 & above) – Adds anchors to any glyph in the font if positioning data exists.
-* **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Shows an interface for viewing and setting options in `TOPENTYPEDESIGNERFORM`.
+* **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Shows an interface for changing options in `TOPENTYPEDESIGNERFORM`.
 * **TFORMULAFORM** (version 12.0) – Shows a dialog to write formulas to construct anchor based composite glyphs.
 * **TFRAMECATEGORY** (version 7.0 & above) – Contains categories in the font overview (left side).
-* **TFRAMEGLYPHMEMBER** (version 7.5 & above) – Used by `TGLYPHEDITFORM` when editing colored glyphs to display glyph members; automatically shown when switching to color mode.
+* **TFRAMEGLYPHMEMBER** (version 7.5 & above) – Used by `TGLYPHEDITFORM` when editing colored glyphs to display glyph members; automatically shown when switching glyphs to color mode.
-* **TFRAMEPALETTE** (version 7.5 & above) – Shows the color palette when editing multicolored fonts; automatically shown when switching to color mode.
+* **TFRAMEPALETTE** (version 7.5 & above) – Shows the color palette when editing multicolored fonts; automatically shown when switching glyphs to color mode.
 * **TGASPFORM** (version 2.0 until 6.5) – Manages gasps in the font (replaced with the Smoothing tab in `TFONTSETTINGSFORM` in version 7.0 & above).
 * **TGENERATECONTOURSCANCELFORM** – Used when generating contours.
 * **TGENERATEPROBLEMREPORTFORM** (version 3.0 until 11.5) – Used when pressing **Next** in `TVALIDATIONWIZARDFORM`.